Congratulations 2026-2027 Board of Governors!

 A. The MSC Constitution and By-Laws shall be reviewed by the MSC Constitution and By-Laws Committee as needed by no less than every two (2) years.

-B. Any MSC member in good standing may submit recommended amendments and/or revisions to the Constitution or By-Laws in writing to the President, Secretary and Parliamentarian.
+B. Any MSC member in good standing may submit recommended amendments and/or revisions to the Constitution or By-Laws IAW ARTICLE XIV of the MSC Constitution.

-C. Any proposed amendment or change to the MSC Constitution and/or By-Laws will be submitted by the Constitution and By-Laws Committee Chair to the Board of Governors in writing and subsequently submitted at the general membership meeting.
+D. A full review and amendment of the MSC Constitution and/or By-Laws shall require the Constitution and By-Laws Committee.
+The Committee Chair shall submit the revised documents to the Board of Governors in writing for approval before submitting them to the general membership for a vote.

 SECTION 2: ADOPTIONS

-Amendments and changes may be adopted at this time by a majority vote of the voting members present at a general membership meeting, and will become part of the MSC Constitution and By-Laws, pending approval by the 5th BW Commander or their designee.
+Amendments and changes may be adopted by a 2/3 majority vote of the voting members present at a general membership meeting, and will become part of the MSC Constitution and By-Laws, subject to the verification and approval of the Legal Office and 5 FSS Private Organization Representative IAW DAFI 34-106.